Felix Booth: Geographical expeditions

+Fascinated by science, Booth decided to use his amassed wealth to privately fund a voyage of exploration to the Arctic Seas to find the Northwest Passage, financing Captain John Ross and his crew of twenty-two men, equipped with stores and supplies to last several years, on a voyage on the paddle-steamer "Victory".
+With £17,000 from Booth in addition to the £3,000 Ross supplied, they departed from Woolwich Reach on 23 May 1829 and returned to Hull, Yorkshire on 18 October 1833.
+Whilst Ross had failed to find the fabled Passage, he had dramatically narrowed the need for future expeditions by mapping an area of over half-million square miles.
+Ross named several of his discoveries — including the Boothia Peninsula and Gulf of Boothia — in his patron's honour.
+Ross' discovery most important to geographical science was that of the North Magnetic Pole at 96° 46' 45" W. longitude, and 70° 5' 17".
+For Booth's financial contribution to such an effort, he was knighted by King William IV and subsequently created a baronet "as a reward for his patriotism in fitting out at his sole cost an expedition in the endeavour to discover a North-West Passage".

+Later years and death

 William Bradley (1801–1857), one of England's leading painters / engravers of the era painted a portrait of Sir Felix Booth around 1850, coloured in a mezzo-tint style which hung in the Court Room of the Coopers' Company until its destruction in an air raid over London during World War II.

-Sir Felix Booth died unexpectedly of heart failure whilst staying in a seaside hotel at Brighton in 1850, aged 69.
+Booth died unexpectedly of heart failure whilst staying in a seaside hotel at Brighton in 1850, aged 69.
 His funeral procession was staged with all the solemn pageantry of the Victorian period, and passed respectful bare-headed villagers lining the roadside in Edmonton and Hoddesdon.
 Six horses, preceded by outriders, drew the hearse, six coaches of mourners followed it and Sir Felix's private carriage, empty of passengers, brought up the rear.
 It was said that "Sir Felix Booth dies generally and justly lamented. he was in every respect a princely citizen of London.
 His immense wealth, acquired by his own industry, was devoted to the benefit or enjoyment of others.
 His disposition was amiable and his habits splendid.
 He took delight in hospitality and in acts of kindness and charity".

+Personal life

-Sir Felix Booth had not married but his illegitimate son John Marshall Marr – mentioned in the 1843 Hull Court hearing as simply Mr Marr – married Emma Minchin on 26 September 1836 at Exeter in Devon, and they produced eight daughters and four sons, named George, born 1837 + William, born 1845 + Arthur, born 1852 + John, born 1855.
-John Marshall Marr was adequately benefited by the Will of Sir Felix Booth.
+Booth never married.
+His illegitimate son John Marshall Marr — mentioned in the 1843 Hull Court hearing as simply Mr Marr — married Emma Minchin on 26 September 1836 at Exeter in Devon, and they produced eight daughters and four sons, named George, born 1837; William, born 1845; Arthur, born 1852; and John, born 1855.
+John Marshall was adequately benefited by his father's testament.

 Booth's Gin, owned by Diageo, ceased production in 2017.
 In November 2018, the brand was sold to the Sazerac Company.